 Parent Workshop and Lecture Topics

 It is increasing critical that parents initiate and maintain ongoing dialogues with their children about safety issues.
 But most parents feel concerned that they will unduly frighten their child in the process.
 How much is too much?
 How much is too little?
 This practical workshop will discuss strategies and techniques that help parents talk to their children without frightening them, and at the same time will empower children with important information.
-This workshop is tailored to the appropriat
+This workshop is

 Why is it that children seem to be talking back at younger and younger ages?
 Do you find yourself thinking: “MY Mother / Father would NEVER have let me get away with this kind of talk”, and yet you aren’t quite sure how to handle it yourself?
 This workshop takes a comprehensive look at both the cause AND the cure for talking back.
 Practical ways to set your child up to use respectful words and behavior will be examined.
 We’ll also discover a technique that will hel

 Single parents sometimes feel overwhelmed by the intensity of their own as well as their children's feelings.
 At times they may feel guilt about their single parent status, or insecure about whether they're doing a good job.
 With these feelings near the surface, it's sometimes painful for parents to see that their children also have feelings of insecurity, anger, guilt or sadness.
-Learn how to give the children in your single-parent household a sense of family and how to explore uncomfortable feelings without guilt or anxiety.

 It's difficult for parents to see their children feeling hurt, angry, upset, sad.
 Learn why it's important that our children be allowed to feel their feelings, and how to resist "fixing it".
 These tools help parents be supportive and understanding, so hurt, angry, upset, sad feelings diminish more quickly for the child.
 Children end up feeling understood and become more resourceful problem solvers.
 The parent-child relationship is enriched in the process.